bbatsov/emacsredux/_posts/2025-06-03-little-known-macos-keybindings.md

 off for over 10 years and I never bothered to try whether something like `Command-s` or `Command-z` works in Emacs!
 Oh, well... habits!

-[^1]: Emacs stubbornly keeps refering to macOS by its ancient name NextStep in much of the code and its documentation.
+[^1]: Emacs stubbornly keeps referring to macOS by its ancient name NextStep in much of the code and its documentation.